 During the 2012-13 we will undertake projects designed to achieve three outcomes.
-Firstly, we will take steps to enhance our ability to engage with stakeholders.
+Firstly, we will take steps to enhance our ability to engage with stakeholders through improving access to us and our work.
 Secondly, we will undertake specific work to support the development of our staff.
 Finally we will take steps to further enhance the effectiveness of our organisation.